openmediavault/openmediavault-docs/plugins.rst

 * **Forked-daap**: Provides a daap protocol music server.
 * **LVM2**: LVM managing.
 Create volume groups and logical partitions.
 * **NUT**: Controlling and configuring UPS.
 The driver support is based on NUT.
-* **ShAirPort**: Provides Airtunes emulator.
+* **Shairport**: Provides Airtunes emulator.
 Stream music wirelessly to your iPod/iPad/iPhone/iTunes.
 * **ShareRootFs**: Provides shared directires on root file sstem
 * **SNMP**: Provides Simple Network Management Protocol (SNMP).
 SNMP is an Internet Standard protocol for collecting and organizing information about managed devices on IP networks
 * **TFtp**: Provides Trivial File Transfer Protocol (TFTP).
 TFTP is a simple lockstep File Transfer Protocol which allows a client to get a file from or put a file onto a remote host